Jrod7938/Jrod7938/README.md

 ## Connect with Me

-Don't hesitate to connect with me on [LinkedIn](https://www.linkedin.com/in/jancarlosrodriguez) for networking and discussions.
+Don't hesitate to connect with me on [LinkedIn](https://www.linkedin.com/in/jancarlosrodriguez) or [Discord](https://discordapp.com/users/553761075892453398) for networking and discussions.

 ## GitHub Stats